rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 ##### Decision-Making

 - After the interviews and evaluations are complete, the GMC will deliberate and make a decision regarding the candidate selection.
 The decision will be made through a single choice vote, where each member of the GMC selects their preferred candidate from the pool of applicants.
 The candidate who receives more than 50% of the votes cast by the GMC members will be selected.
 In the event that nobody meets the threshold (no candidate receives more than 50% of the votes), or if multiple candidates receive an equal number of votes, The GMC has 7 days to engage in further discussions to reevaluate the candidates, review their qualifications, and reconsider their merits.
+Within 7 days they will hold another single choice vote to choose their preferred candiate.
+This 7 day discussion process repeats itself until a candidate is sucessfully chosen.

 - The decision will be based on the candidate's qualifications, experience, alignment with the organization's values, and their ability to fulfill the position's responsibilities effectively.
 - The decision will come within 14 days of the application window closing.